-The Post-Bachelor's Certificate in Contemporary Nursing Faculty is offered to those individuals who have earned a bachelor's degree in nursing and seek further education.
+The Certificate in Nursing Education & Faculty Role is offered to those individuals who have earned a bachelor's degree in nursing and seek further education.
 This graduate certificate program provides a four-course group of classes that focuses on the knowledge and skills required for healthcare provider education roles.
-Courses are from the M.S.N. in Contemporary Nursing Faculty curriculum.
+Courses are from the MSN in Nursing Education & Faculty Role curriculum.

 This is a graduate-level certification program.
 Upon completion of this certificate program, the student will have 12 graduate credits from an NLN/CCNE approved Master's in Nursing Program.
-These credits can be used towards an M.S.N. at Drexel or any other university.
+These credits can be used towards an MSN at Drexel or any other university.

-For additional information about this certificate program (including admissions criteria) visit the Drexel Online University web site and view the Post-Bachelor's Certificate in Contemporary Nursing Faculty web page.
+For additional information about this certificate program (including admissions criteria) visit the Drexel Online University web site.

-Required Courses 12.0 Credits NURS 597 Clinical and Didactic Teaching Methods in Nursing Education 3.0 NURS 598 Teaching Critical Thinking and Clinical Decision-Making in Nursing 3.0 NURS 599 Curriculum Design, Measurement, and Evaluation in Nursing Education 3.0 In addition, students select one of the following courses: NURS 612 The Nursing Academic in the Changing Higher Education Environment 3.0 NURS 613 The Role and Responsibilities of the Nursing Professor 3.0 NURS 614 Technologies for Nursing Education and Practice 3.0
+Required Courses 12.0 Credits NURS 597 Clinical and Didactic Teaching Methods in Nursing Education 3.0 NURS 598 Teaching Critical Thinking and Clinical Decision-Making in Nursing 3.0 NURS 599 Curriculum Design in Nursing Education 3.0 NURS 600 Measurement and Evaluation in Nursing Education 3.0 In addition, st udents select one of the following courses: NURS 613 The Role and Responsibilities of the Nursing Professor 3.0 NURS 614 Technologies for Nursing Education and Practice 3.0